 Dozens were legally killed in Fredericksburg area this spring LATEST UPDATE: 6/9/17 Snakehead fish caught in Lake Anna.
 Full story here.
-Standing on top of a concrete dam at Ficklen Island in downtown Fredericksburg, the archer drew back his bow, took aim, and...read more
+Standing on top of a concrete dam at Ficklen Island in downtown Fredericksburg, the archer drew back his bow, took aim, and drove...read more

 The catch-and-release concept has long been used by fisherman to promote conservation, but a lot of anglers still enjoy an occasional fish fry to celebrate their catch at the end of the day.
 From the Blue Ridge to the Chesapeake Bay, the Rappahannock River is full of...read more